-Can we trust ourselves and our own feelings?
-In 1807 former officer Heinrich von Kleist, who dreamed of life as a poet, rewrote Molière’s comedy about popular figures in Greek mythology and turned it into a tragi-comedy.
+Can we trust ourselves and our emotions?
+In 1807 former army officer Heinrich von Kleist, a man longing to be a poet, took Moliere’s comic work about a popular story from Greek mythology and reworked it into his own comedy play.

-Following the romantic verse comedy ‘Cyrano de Bergerac’, film and theatre director Leander Haußmann once again comes to Thalia to examine the fallibility and deification of strong emotion.
+Following the romantic verse comedy ‘Cyrano de Bergerac’, film and theatre director Leander Haußmann once again comes to Thalia to examine the fallibility of a great emotion and deification itself.

 PREMIERE 11th May 2019, Thalia Theater